How to Find a Queer Friendly or Gender Affirming Therapist I JED

 By Amber Leventry

 No matter your identity or background, supporting your mental health is important.
 It can be scary to ask for help or overwhelming to figure out where to begin when you decide you want or need someone to talk to.
-It can be even harder if you’re in the LGBTQIA+ community, because finding a queer-competent therapist could be more difficult or take longer.
+It can be even harder if you’re in the LGBTQIA+ community, because finding a therapist who is experienced with and knowledgeable about working with queer clients could be more difficult or take longer.
 But it’s worth the effort to find someone who is deeply familiar with the issues you may be going through—someone who just gets it.

 Whether you have a sense of your identity or you’re still trying to figure it out, you deserve to talk to someone who will support your journey as you explore this piece of yourself.